webtechnick/CakePHP-Facebook-Plugin/readme.markdown

 	</html>

-# Authentication (Facebook Connect):
+# Authentication (Facebook Connect/Graph System):
+Despite the name, the Facebook Connect component takes immediate advantage of the new powerful Facebook Graph API <http://developers.facebook.com/docs/api>

-You will first need to update your facebook application with the connect url of your application's url.
+To use this feature you will first need to update your facebook application with the connect url of your application's url.
 This is done on the facebook application settings. <http://www.facebook.com/developers/apps.php>
-Once that's complete you'll need to alter your users table (or whatever table your Auth component uses) and add a new field -> `facebook_id`.

-	ALTER TABLE `users` ADD `facebook_id` BIGINT(20) UNSIGNED NOT NULL

 Now all you need to do is add the `Facebook.Connect` component to your app_controller.

 	var $components = array('Auth', 'Facebook.Connect');